 Figure 2: Malware and phishing are close friends

 The Education sector saw another rise in social engineering attacks.
-Over half of the breaches involved theft of Personally Identifiable Information (PII) of students and teachers, and just over 25% resulted in loss of intellectual property.
-Social engineering attacks (mostly phishing) were used in almost 44% of these breaches, and were combined with another attack vector in many cases.
+Over half of the breaches involved the theft of Personally Identifiable Information (PII) of students and teachers, and just over 25% resulted in the loss of intellectual property.
+Social engineering attacks (mostly phishing) were used in almost 44% of these breaches and were combined with another attack vector in many cases.

 Figure 3: Social attacks against the Education sector

 The Information sector (social media, telecommunications, software) saw phishing involved in most attacks.
 Once clicked, the malicious emails often installed malware to collect credentials and carry out further hacking against the target.

 Figure 4: Phishing took place in most attacks against the Information sector

 The Manufacturing sector was hit particularly hard last year, with the majority of breaches managing to snag proprietary data from the target.
 Similar to the Information sector, phishy emails were the gateway for malware to be installed in 73% of these incidents!